MA Chinese and Linguistics

 The enhanced research skills you will develop on a four-year programme, particularly in your honours years, are a valuable asset if you wish to continue studying at postgraduate level.

-At the University of Edinburgh, we typically offer Masters by Research degrees in both Chinese and Linguistics.
-These programmes are a good stepping stone to a PhD, but are equally of value as stand-alone qualifications.
+At the University, we typically offer Masters by Research degrees in both Chinese and Linguistics.
+These programmes are a good foundation for a PhD, but are equally of value as stand-alone qualifications.

 Careers advice